AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 .. warning::
     Setting the value of a value setter/select (default or inside the calculator) to a number not existing as ``value`` (value select) or as ``uid`` (value setter) will cause the option displayed to turn to ``Custom``.
 The same happens if any of the values of the variables in a value setter don't match the declared options.

 Value selects offer little more functionality than what we have seen here.
 On the other hand, value setters, due to their flexibility, offer many more ways to use them.
-Since they are organized in this documentations according to their complexity and usability, it can be tricky to find all of the example.
-Here is a list of where to find these other uses
+Since they are organized in this documentations according to their complexity and usability, it can be tricky to find all of the examples.
+Here is a list of where to find these other uses:

 #. :ref:`Adding "Custom" option with appearing variable <hideShowVS>`
 #. :ref:`Different value setters in one variable <dynamicVsetter>`